EMH333/EMH_Website/content/goverment/_index.md

 ## Office Hours

 I am out of Oregon for the remainder of 2022.
 Regardless, I would love to hear from you!
-Please feel free to email me via my OSU email at [hamptone@oregonstate.edu](mailto:hamptone@oregonstate.edu).
+Please feel free to email me via my OSU email at [asosu.jcvicechair@oregonstate.edu](mailto:asosu.jcvicechair@oregonstate.edu).

 ## News